oxidecomputer/fable/README.md

 Initially using templates provided by the library, eventually allowing the user to provide their own custom templates.

+## Navigation

+Currently you can go to the previous and next slide with the left and right arrow keys.

 ## Templates

 A template is a file with: